-There are four exercises below (C1, C2, C3, C4) plus an extra exercise, time permitting.
-We will work through the first three together and then you will work on C4 individually, with any instructor assistance as needed.
+There are four exercises in this module.
+Do what you can, time permitting.
+We will work together on the first three exercises; you'll do exercise C4 on your own, with instructor assistance as needed.

-EXERCISE C1: WORKFLOW-AT HOME AND/OR WHILE STILL CONNECTED TO THE INTERNET [WORK AS A GROUP, FACILITATED BY AN INSTRUCTOR, 10 minutes]
+EXERCISE C1: WORKFLOW-AT HOME AND/OR WHILE STILL CONNECTED TO THE INTERNET [WORK AS A GROUP, FACILITATED BY AN INSTRUCTOR, 10 minutes] [Instructor reads this paragraph]

 In addition to preparing the five tools of Navigation discussed in Module A, Exercises A1 and A2 above, for your an overnight trip to the wilderness of the Cascades, what additional research would you do as part of "workflow" planning at home and/or while still connected to the internet.

 [Possible Answers]

 EXERCISE C2: WORKFLOW-At the Trailhead?
 [WORK AS A GROUP, FACILITATED BY AN INSTRUCTOR, 10 minutes]